pulumi/terraform-provider-mongodbatlas/website/docs/r/network_peering.html.markdown

 #  happens when the google_compute_network_peering and and
 #  mongodbatlas_network_peering make a reciprocal connection).
 Hence
 #  since the cluster can be created before this connection completes
-#  you may need to run `terraform refresh` to obtain the private connection strings.
+#  you may need to run `pulumi refresh` to obtain the private connection strings.

 ```